gregorias/anki-code-highlighter/DEV.md

   cards to `v2` (away from Highlight.js, maybe more).
   It will be merged into `v1` once done.

+## Updating Regular Dependencies

+Run `uv sync --upgrade` to update dependencies in the lockfile.

 ## Updating Pygments

 Anki Code Highlighter comes in bundled with the [Pygments] library, and its